parvezrana/lidR-v2.0/README.md

     * There is only one `tree_detection` function that implements a local maximum filter.
 I currently can't add new algorithms with breaking retro-compatibility.

 Also algorithms will be improved so they are faster, and new algorithms and functions will be made available (but this is another question...)

-lidR v2.0, a major re-engineering of the lidR package